Social Democratic Workers' Party (Netherlands): 1893–1904

-In the 1901 election the SDAP performed particularly well: it tripled its seats to six, the Liberal cabinet which the socialists supported lost its majority.
-The confessional, Christian-democrat cabinet, composed of the Protestant Anti-Revolutionary Party and the Catholic General League ignored the Socialists.
+In the 1901 general election, the SDAP performed particularly well; it tripled its seats to six, the Liberal cabinet which the socialists supported lost its majority.
+The Coalition cabinet, composed of the Protestant Anti-Revolutionary Party and the Catholic General League, ignored the Socialists.
 After the election victory the party's power in the socialist pillar began to rise.
 In a massive reorganisation, the associated socialist organisations had to integrate with the party's branches.

 1903–1919

 In January 1903, a large strike broke out in the docking sector, out of solidarity other sectors like the railway sector went on strike too.
-The employers reacted by firing the strikers.
-Years of oppression of the socialist movement and labour unions led to a huge revolt.
-The strikers demanded the re-employment of fired strikers, payment of wages for the striking days and the recognition of labour unions.
+The employers responded by firing the strikers.
+Years of suppression of the socialist movement and trade unions led to a huge revolt.
+The strikers demanded the re-employment of fired strikers, payment of wages for the striking days and the recognition of trade unions.
 The surprised directors of the railway companies accepted the demands.
 Meanwhile, the confessional cabinet led by Kuyper wanted to end the strike by posing harsh penalties against the strikers, because the strike struck vital industries.

-Initially the SDAP supported the strike, hoping it would spark a socialist revolution.
+Initially, the SDAP supported the strike, hoping it would spark a socialist revolution.
 But in reaction to the government legislation, moderate party members, including Troelstra, turned against the strikes.
 This led to a controversy between orthodox Marxists and moderate revisionists.

 The strike ended the cooperation of socialist unions with confessional unions and the social democratic SDAP and anarchists of other organisations.
-The strike however didn't only lead to breaches.
-The labour unions were prepared to unite and work together with the SDAP.
-The Dutch Federation of Trade Unions (Nederlandsch Verbond van Vakvereenigingen, NVV) was founded in 1905 by Henri Polak.
+The strike however did not only lead to breaches.
+The trade unions were prepared to unite and work together with the SDAP.
+The Dutch Confederation of Trade Unions (NVV) was founded in 1905 by Henri Polak.

-After the railway strike the conflict between revisionists and orthodox Marxists intensified both within the SDAP and internationally.
+After the railway strike, the conflict between revisionists and orthodox Marxists intensified both within the SDAP and internationally.
 In 1903 Troelstra lost control of Het Volk to the orthodox faction.
 In 1904, the orthodox faction had another victory, when revisionism was forbidden by the conference of the International in Amsterdam.

-On the eve of the 1905 election the revisionists won a crucial victory.
+On the eve of the 1905 general election, the revisionists won a crucial victory.
 The party decided to support liberal candidates who were in favour of universal suffrage.
-The party gained one seat, meaning it held seven seats and supported the liberal minority government, led by De Meester.
+The party gained one seat, meaning it held seven seats, and supported the liberal minority De Meester cabinet.

 Many members of the SDAP were irritated by the behaviour of the orthodox Marxists who were continuously denouncing moderates.
 Troelstra openly attacked the orthodox Marxists and the party congress in a formal resolution declared to oppose all labelling opportunists and revisionists.
-The orthodox Marxist chairman Tak resigned and Vliegen became chairman.
+The orthodox Marxist chairman Pieter Lodewijk Tak resigned and was succeeded by Willem Vliegen.
 Tak also lost control of Het Volk to Vliegen.